Aliases for DICER1 Gene

 This gene encodes a protein possessing an RNA helicase motif containing a DEXH box in its amino terminus and an RNA motif in the carboxy terminus.
 The encoded protein functions as a ribonuclease and is required by the RNA interference and small temporal RNA (stRNA) pathways to produce the active small RNA component that represses gene expression.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2010]

 GeneCards Summary for DICER1 Gene

 DICER1 (Dicer 1, Ribonuclease III) is a Protein Coding gene.
-Diseases associated with DICER1 include Pleuropulmonary Blastoma and Goiter, Multinodular 1, With Or Without Sertoli-Leydig Cell Tumors.
-Among its related pathways are mRNA Splicing - Major Pathway and mRNA Capping.
-GO annotations related to this gene include nucleic acid binding and hydrolase activity.
-An important paralog of this gene is IFIH1.
+Diseases associated with DICER1 include Global Developmental Delay, Lung Cysts, Overgrowth, And Wilms Tumor and Pleuropulmonary Blastoma.
+Among its related pathways are Formation of HIV-1 elongation complex containing HIV-1 Tat and DDX1 as a regulatory component of the Drosha microprocessor.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and hydrolase activity.

 UniProtKB/Swiss-Prot Summary for DICER1 Gene